IN THE MOUNTAINS OF FIRE

 “ Here, Kiril.”
 He opens his package and pulls out some candy.)
 We divvy up the Molotovs. (“If you promise not to let it spoil your appetite, you can have a little nibble now.”

-"You know I always clean my plate."
+“You know I always clean my plate.”
 Mmmm!
 So this is what coconut tastes like!
 Richer than a regular palm-nut and kind of sweet.

 “Good girl.
 Listen, Kiril.
 Bad things happen, sure, but you know what?
 You worry too much.”
 He hands me another coconut roll “You should let us grown-ups worry about the scary things in life, all right?”